Azzazy/TivaC-TM4C123GH6PM-Linux/README.md

 	Ubuntu 18.04 (x64)

 ## Running
+1. Write your code in `src/main.c`
+2. Update the intrrupts in  `src/startup_gcc.c`
-Go the directory where you unzipped and execute one of the following.
+2. Go the directory where you unzipped and execute one of the following.
 	**To run normal file:**

 		sudo ./run.sh

 	**To run UART file and open the serial terminal:**

 		sudo ./UART_run.sh